Secondments & Placements

 - Knowledge exchange between collaborating C-DICE HEIs

-Benefits of a placement / secondment to PDRF/ECRs
+Benefits of a placement / secondment to postdocs/ECRs

-A placement / secondment introduces PDRF/ECRs to new perspectives, skills, and techniques, while giving them new opportunities & responsibilities.
+A placement / secondment introduces postdocs and ECRs to new perspectives, skills, and techniques, while giving them new opportunities & responsibilities.
 A C-DICE secondee can “sector-hop”, test innovative thinking and skills in a different environment, and gain access to world-leading facilities and research teams.
 A C-DICE placement / secondment is a unique tool for career development and a means to expand the secondee’s network.
 In some cases, a placement / secondment may lead to further opportunities.
-If a PDRF/ECR is currently working on an EPSRC funded project, EPSRC has guaranteed an extension to allow for participation in C-DICE placements/secondments.
+If a postdoc / ECR is currently working on an EPSRC funded project, EPSRC has guaranteed an extension to allow for participation in C-DICE placements/secondments.

 Who is eligible to apply for a C-DICE placement / secondment?

-- Applicants must have a PhD or have passed their PhD viva before undertaking a C-DICE placement / secondment.
+- Applicants must have a PhD (or have passed their viva with minor corrections) before undertaking a C-DICE placement / secondment.

 - Applicants must have a research role to go back to after the placement / secondment.